 - Lack of data—Sometimes, the team simply doesn’t have access to the data they need to make fully quantified plans.
 Making leaps in the absence of facts can lead to problematic expectations.

-- Sacrificing for speed—In an agile world there isn’t always tolerance for deliberative research and decision making.
-Hasty judgment calls and cutting down on time for experiments and analyzing results denies teams from setting achievable and desirable goals.
+- Sacrificing for speed—In an agile world, there isn’t always tolerance for deliberative research and decision making.
+Hasty judgment calls and cutting down on time for experiments and analyzing results deny teams from setting achievable and desirable goals.

 - Ignoring unintended consequences—While the focus is on what new things can be accomplished if the goal is met, teams are often negligent when it comes to considering the knock-on effects of some decisions.
 Although a customer may now be able to do something new, if it breaks something that used to function or creates additional work or cost for them, then the outcome isn’t ideal.